The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/telescope_class.md

 To better understand the difference between these type of tasks, it is helpful to know how tasks are created in Airflow.
 Within a DAG, each task that is part of the DAG is created by instantiating an Operator class.
-There are many different types of Airflow Operators available and in the case of the template the usage is limited to the BaseSensorOperator, PythonOperator and the ShortCircuitOperator.
+There are many different types of Airflow Operators available, but in the case of the template the usage is limited to the BaseSensorOperator, PythonOperator and the ShortCircuitOperator.

 * The BaseSensorOperator keeps executing at a time interval and succeeds when a criteria is met and fails if and when